What is the CROSSEU Decision Support System?

 What the final DSS will enable

 The CROSSEU DSS is designed as an interactive platform that guides users through understanding and assessing climate risks relevant to their region or sector of interest.
 Users will be able to choose from two pathways, the first to explore and compare information across regions, asset types, hazards, and other characteristics giving impact results for multiple regions, scenarios or future periods.
-The second is to use narratives to guide the user through appropriate choices to produce insights from an engine populated with climate and socioeconomic data and policy input from CROSSEU case studies and assessments.
+The second is to use narratives to guide the user through appropriate choices to produce insights from an engine populated with climate and socioeconomic data and policy input from CROSSEU assessments.

 Co‑designed with stakeholders